Maribyrnong Immigration Detention Centre: Subsequent use

-The two hostels closed in 1986–87.
-Most of the original facility (Midway Migrant Hostel) became "The Student Village" (a student accommodation facility for two antecedents of Victoria University, plus RMIT and University of Melbourne) in 1989.
-Victoria University took over sole responsibility for the student accommodation in the 1990s.
-In the 2000s what was the Phillip Hostel was demolished and redeveloped as private housing.
+Most of the original Midway Migrant Hostel was sold by the government to the Footscray Institute of Technology (now Victoria University) in 1989 for student accommodation.
+Named "The Student Village", RMIT University and the University of Melbourne were also partners until Victoria University assumed sole responsibility during the 1990s.
 The Student Village closed in 2016.
 It was subsequently partially demolished in 2023 for the construction of the new Maidstone tram depot.